DamianRavn/Assignment3_LostInTranslation_react/README.md

 * After running install, simply run 'npm start' while still in the root folder, to run the SPA.

+### Online Deployment

+* To see a deployet version of this SPA, please head to https://assignment3-react.herokuapp.com/

 ## Help

 Contact [@DamianRavn](https://github.com/DamianRavn), [@qitsuk](https://github.com/qitsuk) or [@Epiko1994](https://github.com/Epiko1994) if something goes wrong.